How to visit the Amazon rainforest in Brazil: A complete guide

 In terms of fabrics, aim for light and breathable ones because it’s almost impossible to dry your clothes in the humid rainforest.

-a woman standing in the Amazon jungle, holding a giant brown leaf in her hands
+Me standing in the Amazon jungle, holding a giant brown leaf in my hands.

 A forest walk in the Amazon